 Table 4 shows an overall mean rating of 4.46 ("Strongly Agree"), indicating high assessment quality in the instructional materials.
 The highest score, 4.80, was for well-constructed pre- and post-assessments, reflecting their effectiveness in measuring learning progress.
 Ratings of 4.60 were given for alignment with objectives and the inclusion of answer keys with explanations.
-Scores of 4.40 for variety, clarity of rubrics, and learner engagement highlight a solid assessment structure.
+The scores of 4.40 for variety, clarity of rubrics, and learner engagement highlight a solid assessment structure.
 The lowest rating, 4.00, for promoting active engagement, suggests minor improvement is needed.
 Overall, the assessments are reliable, aligned, and supportive of student learning.

 Table 5